Menacing Defense Attorney Representing Clients in Denver Metro Area

 Menacing can be a class one misdemeanor in Colorado.
 It can be punished by up to 18 months in jail and/or a fine of up to $1,000.
 Probation can be granted at the court discretion.

-In determining the conditions of probation, the court will look at the defendant’s criminal history, facts of the case, and the relationship of the defendant and the victim.
+The court will determine the conditions of probation.
+It will look at the defendant’s criminal history and facts of the case.
+The relationship of the defendant and the victim is also important.
 A court can order a defendant to anger management or alcohol classes if the facts warrant it.

 If alcohol was involved, a court may require a defendant to comply with monitored sobriety or alcohol treatment.
 Each case is different and should be assessed individually.